zyedidia/micro/runtime/help/options.md

 	default value: `false`

+* `tabhighlight`: inverts the tab characters' (filename, save indicator, etc) colors with respect to the tab bar.

+	default value: false

+* `tabreverse`: reverses the tab bar colors when active.

+	default value: true

 * `tabsize`: the size in spaces that a tab character should be displayed with.

 	default value: `4`